-70. Darlington's Strategic Housing Market Assessment (2015) and subsequent work on setting a housing requirement identified a need for around 10,000 dwellings to be built in Darlington by 2036.
-These homes will be delivered on sites with deliverable planning permissions, or sites which were identified as sustainable and suitable through Policy CS10 of the Core Strategy (adopted in 2011) and the Making and Growing Places DPD (MGP) Revised Preferred Options consultation in 2014 - the last public consultation before the document was officially withdrawn.
-Significant additional sites will be required to meet the Borough's housing needs.

-- 71. The Issues and Scoping consultation proposed that a policy setting out the annual housing requirement and, how its delivery will be phased, should be included in the Local Plan, alongside site allocations policies which will ensure that the most sustainable sites are developed over the plan period.
-Additional land will also need to be allocated to ensure the housing target is met even if some sites do not progress, or progress is slower than expected.
-This is in line with NPPF advice that a 5%-20% 'buffer' over and above need should be planned for to take account of delays on the delivery of sites. - 72.
+- 67. Darlington's Strategic Housing Market Assessment (2015) and subsequent work on setting a housing requirement identified a need for around 10,000 dwellings to be built in Darlington by 2036.
+Many of these homes will be delivered on sites with deliverable planning permissions, or sites which were identified as sustainable and suitable through Policy CS10 of the Core Strategy (adopted in 2011) and the Making and Growing Places DPD (MGP) Revised Preferred Options consultation in 2014 the last public consultation before the document was officially withdrawn.
+However, additional sites will be required to meet the Borough's housing needs. - 68.
+The Issues and Scoping consultation proposed that a policy setting out the annual housing requirement and, how its delivery will be phased, should be included in the Local Plan, alongside site allocations policies which will ensure that the most sustainable sites are developed over the plan period.
+The Council's research has also identified that additional land will also need to allocated to ensure sure the housing target is met even if some sites do not progress, or progress is slower than expected. - 69.
 The Issues and Scoping consultation referenced the 45+ sites identified in the IPPS, which have already been the subject of public consultations, are within or on the edge of the main urban area of Darlington and are considered suitable for sustainable new housing developments in the next five years.
-These sites will be reassessed as part of the HELAA to confirm their status.
-To meet the requirements of the new Local Plan, the Council issued a 'call for sites' (see para.
-78) as part of the consultation process and sought opinions on drawing up the criteria that would be used to decide which additional strategic locations should be allocated for housing. - 73.
-A number of consultation comments questioned whether the number of dwellings identified was accurate, expressing concern that the number of new homes was too high with particular reference to the availability of jobs and the impacts of the country leaving the European Union.
-It was noted that the relationship to economic growth targets would need to be monitored closely, and that any updates to the sub national population projections would need to be taken into account as the plan went forward. - 74.
+These sites will be reassessed as part of the Housing and Employment Land Availability Assessment (HELAA) to confirm their status.
+Also, given that the plan period will extend beyond that previously planned for, and that the circumstances of land, land owners and developers could have changed since information was gathered for previous plans, the Council also issued a new call for sites as part of the consultation process and sought opinions on drawing up the criteria that would be used to decide which additional sites to allocate for housing in the new Local Plan. - 70.
+A number of comments questioned whether the number of dwellings identified was accurate, expressing concern about whether the number of new homes was too high with particular reference to the availability of jobs and the impacts of the country leaving the European Union.
+It was noted that the relationship to economic growth targets would need to be monitored closely, and that any updates to the sub national population projections would need to be taken into account as the plan went forward.
 A number of stakeholders with an interest in developing land within the Borough commented that the SHMA and related studies, including evidencing a five year supply of deliverable housing sites and the types of housing required (such as affordable homes, starter homes, self-build homes and homes suitable for older people), would require further work and updating as the local plan progresses.
-It was noted that a wide range of sites (in terms of size, market and location) would be required to maintain delivery rates over the plan period. - 75.
-Alongside concern regarding the accuracy of the objectively assessed housing need evidenced in the Strategic Housing Market Assessment (SHMA), some respondents also commented on how this would be translated into a housing requirement.
-There was concern that the Council should not over plan for housing, because this would flood the market with planning permissions resulting in less certainty regarding deliverability.
-Conversely, a number of development industry stakeholders considered that flexibility should be built into the housing requirement to ensure the need for dwellings is met over the plan period, with the requirement being viewed as a minimum rather than a ceiling and any backlog being dealt with as soon as possible. - 76.
-The concerns/issues raised above need to be considered in relation to national and local circumstances.
-There is a national housing crisis which may or may not be impacted by the Brexit decision and it's impact on the economy, however
+It was noted that a wide range of sites (in terms of size, market and location) would be required to maintain delivery rates over the plan period.